aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

    Enabling this option will add runtime detection support for the GIC-600, so is safe to select even for a GIC500 implementation.
    This option defaults to 0.

+- ``GICV3_SUPPORT_GIC600AE_FMU``: Add support for the Fault Management Unit for GIC-600 AE.
+Enabling this option will introduce support to initialize the FMU.
+Platforms should call the init function during boot to enable the FMU and its safety mechanisms.
+This option defaults to 0.

 -  ``GICV3_IMPL_GIC600_MULTICHIP``: Selects GIC-600 variant with multichip
    functionality.
 This option defaults to 0